 - That of an authorized authority, like the Chief of Police, which does not vary between cards

 This type of signature is integrated into the template, and uploaded with the logo at the time of template creation

 - That of the individual person, which is of course different on each card

 This type of signature is part of each individual card’s variable data, and is uploaded along with the person’s photo , and the second The signature is uploaded along with t

-Alternatives like signature strips are available, but signatures often rub off, and are mostly becoming relics of the past.
+InstantCard is also able to offer alternatives like signature strips, but signatures often rub off, and again are mostly becoming relics of the past.

-Did you know that the U.S. is one of the last remaining countries in the world which has mag-stripe debit/credit cards, which were “secured” in the past with signatures?
-Most of the other developed countries around the world, in Europe and Asia and even Latin America, have all moved to smart cards (chip-and-pin), which don’t use signatures to “verify” the owner!
-In fact, 44% of Americans don’t even sign their credit cards – see Infosecurity Magazine article
+Did you know that the U.S. was one of the last remaining countries in the world to still use mag-stripe debit/credit cards, which were “secured” in the past with signatures?
+Well before the U.S. transition to “EMV” debit/credit cards in 2015, most of the other developed countries around the world, in Europe and Asia and even Latin America, had all moved to smart cards (chip-and-pin), which don’t need signatures to “verify” the owner!

 Fun fact: did you know that 44% of Americans don’t even sign their credit cards, according to an Infosecurity Magazine article?
 If you check your wallet, you may find a few cards with signature strips which are not signed, as well!

 And lets be honest – if a debit or credit card is no longer issed with a signature strip, does your ID card really need one?